ClinchIO/clinch-js-client/README.md

 var client = new ClinchClient("YOUR-KEY", "YOUR-SECRET");
 client = ClinchClient.new("YOUR-KEY", "YOUR-SECRET");
-client.get_candidates(function (error, response, body) {}); // Get data for the collection of candidates client.get_candidate('candidateId', function (error, response, body) {}) // Get data for an individual candidate using the candidate's ID
+client.get_candidates(function (error, response, body) {}); // Get data for the collection of candidates client.get_candidate('candidateId', function (error, response, body) {}) // Get data for an individual candidate using the candidate's ID=
 ```